Culture Shock in Cambodia

 Women in Cambodia

-In terms of gender roles, Cambodia is still very traditional, with women considered below men in Cambodian society.
+In terms of gender roles, Cambodia is still very traditional, with women not being considered equal to men in Cambodian society.
 Expat women should dress modestly, covering their shoulders and knees.
 In the capital, people are more open-minded and Cambodian women do hold jobs outside of the house.